List of NCIS: Los Angeles characters: Shay Mosley

 Shay Lynn Mosley (portrayed by Nia Long) is the new NCIS Executive Assistant Director, Pacific Operations, succeeding Assistant Director Owen Granger as supervisor of the Office of Special Projects.

 In "The Monster", Mosley separates Callen from the team and leads him to assist in the investigation led by ATF.
 Later, Hetty reveals to the team that this is in fact an undercover mission to catch an arms dealer, Spencer Williams.
 Later, Mosley confesses to Callen she was in a romantic relationship with Williams before she knew he was an arms dealer and they have a son, Derrick, whom Williams took to Mexico when he escaped and she had not seen him for 5 years.
 The team then ambushes Williams at the airport, but he manages to escape in an airplane to Mexico.

 A month later, in "A Line on the Sand", Shay launches an investigation on Williams to find her son.
 However, during the investigation, Deeks falls into conflict with her, so she fires him and sends him back to LAPD.
 Before the team leaves for Mexico Hetty manages to stop the airplane and inserts Deeks with them.
 When they arrive in Mexico, the team finds out Mosley also sent Harley Hidoko there, but she disappears.

 In "Ninguna Salida", Callen and Sam found a body burned beyond a recognition, but they do not know who it was.
 Later, the team succeeds in entering Williams' house and rescue Derrick.
 But Sam and Callen stay behind to allow Kensi and Deeks to escape with Derrick.
 Kensi and Deeks manage to bring Derrick to the location where Mosley is waiting for him in a chopper and the two of them leave.
 Deeks and Kensi go back to get Sam and Callen, but they are then hit by a missile.

 During "To Live and Die in Mexico", Shay returned to Mexico and ambushes Williams and his men in a car.
 While speaking with Williams, Shay kills three men who were with him.
 After he was the only one alive, Mosley orders Williams to withdraw his people from the hospital where the team is, but he refuses so she shoots and kills him.

 In "Hit list", Special Prosecutor John Rogers (Peter Jacobson) starts an investigation about the team's actions in Mexico and Mosley's involvement.
 Mosley sends her son Derrick with Sam's SEAL buddy in Sam's boat to a secret location.
-In the episode, "Asesinos", Mosley goes to take down the people who put a price on her head and later, with the help of the team, when it became obvious that she went rogue, sets them up to meet with a rivalry clan and kill each other.
+In the episode, "Asesinos", Mosley goes to take down the people who put a price on her head and later, with the help of the team, when it became obvious that she went rogue, sets them up to meet with a rival clan and kill each other.
 When Callen spoke with her after the action, one of the survivors attempts to kill her.
 Callen turns and kills him.
 When he looks back, Mosley has vanished.

 Mosley's current whereabouts are unknown.